-- Apply for TSLAC Grants: What You Need To Know - Tuesday, February 4, 2014, at 2 pm
+- Applying for TSLAC Grants: What You Need To Know - Thursday, January 29, 2015, at 2 pm

 For help in determining the appropriate grant program for your library project, contact Erica A. McCormick, TSLAC Grants Administrator, via email at firstname.lastname@example.org or phone at 512-463-5527.

-Focused on broad community needs for economic recovery, early childhood literacy, and electronic access to information, Impact Grants are designed to distribute funding as broadly as possible to impact lives all across Texas.
+Focused on broad community needs for business/workforce development, digital literacy, family and early childhood literacy, and electronic access to information, Impact Grants are designed to distribute funding as broadly as possible to impact lives throughout the state.

 Special Projects Grants provide funds for programs that expand library services to all members of the library's community.
 Cooperation Grants provide funds for programs that promote cooperative services for learning and access to information.

-Includes grant recipients, award amounts, and brief descriptions of grant projects.
+Includes grant recipients by program, award amounts, and brief descriptions of grant projects.